THE METHOD

 HOW WE MAKE MONEY

-If you click a link and buy a product, we may earn a small Amazon affiliate commission at no extra cost to you.
-That does not change our rating: we recommend what the data shows, not who pays the commission.
+If you click a link and buy a product, we may earn an affiliate commission at no extra cost to you.
+This applies to almost all retailers (Amazon, Best Buy, direct brands), which keeps our algorithm neutral.
+We recommend what the data says is best, and the monetization follows naturally.